franmontiel/LocaleChanger/README.md

   * `LanguageMatchingAlgorithm` will match the first two Locales with the same language.
 This is the default algorithm used if no one is defined.
   * `ClosestMatchingAlgorithm` will match the two Locales with most attributes in common (language, country and variation).

 * The `LocalePreference` is used to select witch one of the two matching Locales will be set.
-The default behaviour is to prefer a supported locales uf no preference is provided.
+The default behavior is to prefer a supported locales uf no preference is provided.

 Known issues
 -------